HOW DO I MAKE A COMPLAINT

 A Holding Deposit is a payment we ask all prospective tenants to make in order to reserve a property after a viewing.
 This takes the property off the market and ensures that the property is yours to rent, subject to contract.
 The cost is £50.00 per person per property.
 This payment can be made in our office on campus immediately after a viewing, by BACS payment, or calling and making a payment over the phone.
-You must fill out one SUHomes tenant application form each before you pay this.
+You must fill out one of SUHomes tenant application forms each within 24 hours of you paying this.
 The Holding Deposit is offset against the deposit.

 SUHomes and our landlords do not charge any administration or lettings fees.
 To secure a property, you will be expected to pay 1) a deposit 2) the first month’s rent (if you have a guarantor) or six months advance rent (this covers the first month’s rent and the final 5 month’s rent) 3) a holding deposit of £50.00 per person per property, which takes the property off the market.
 The holding deposit is offset against the deposit.
 The deposit is capped at a maximum of 5 weeks rent.
 The rent amount depends on how many people live in a property, the location of the property and the standard of the property.
 Our cheapest rooms can be as little as £300.00 per month and can range up to £650 per month.
 Your utility bill amounts depend on your consumption.